rohitmaurya-png/BlockChain-Webapp/readme.md

 confirm
 ![netmask Page](./images/daap9.png)

-if the connection between ganache or netmask are't successfull you may a get a loding screen
+if the connection between ganache or netmask are't successfull you may a get a loading screen
 ![netmask Page](./images/daap1.png)